All Articles

 Hougang is known for its hawker centres (especially Hougang Ave 1 and Kovan), diverse local eateries, and a growing number of home-based food businesses.
 You can find everything from traditional Chinese desserts and Malay kueh to innovative fusion food.
 It is one of Singapore's most underrated food neighbourhoods.

 Yes.
-Ah Ma Kitchen is based in Hougang and makes handmade sweet potato balls in green bean soup.
-You can order online at ahmakitchen.com for delivery or arrange self-collection directly from the Hougang kitchen.
+Ah Ma QQ Bowl is based in Hougang and makes handmade sweet potato balls in green bean soup.
+You can order online at ahmaqqbowl.com for delivery or arrange self-collection directly from the Hougang kitchen.

 Popular hawker centres include Hougang Avenue 1 Food Centre, Kovan Hougang Market, and Ci Yuan Hawker Centre.
 Each has its own set of beloved stalls serving everything from prawn noodles to carrot cake.

 Yes, Hougang has a growing community of home-based food businesses registered under the SFA scheme.
-These include bakers, traditional dessert makers like Ah Ma Kitchen, and specialty food producers.
+These include bakers, traditional dessert makers like Ah Ma QQ Bowl, and specialty food producers.
 Many offer delivery and self-collection.

 Tags:hougang foodsingapore food guidelocal eatshawker foodhome-based food